-ECONOMIC IMPACTS AND MARKET CHALLENGES FOR THE METHANE TO DERIVATIVES PETROCHEMICAL SUB-SECTOR
+ECONOMIC IMPACTS AND MARKET CHALLENGES FOR THE METHANE TO DERIVATIES PETROCHEMICAL SUB-SECTOR

 The Petrochemical sector in Canada has a significant economic impact.
-Aside from the cost competitiveness issue of the ethane to ethylene sub-sector, industry is considering other aspects including the methane to derivatives groups, such as methanol, fertilizers and other derivatives.
-The study will focus on technically and commercially feasible methane-derived products – with only technologies at commercial or near-commercial stages considered.
-This project will determine the economic viability of commercial deployment as well as assess the supply of and demand for methane-derived products with significant market potentials.
-Non-cost elements which have an influence on economic impacts of the sub-sector be will evaluated and recommendations made based on how other jurisdictions address those issues.
+Aside from the cost competitiveness issue of the ethane to ethylene sub-sector, the industry is considering other aspects including the methane to derivatives groups, such as methanol and fertilizers.
+This project will assess the supply of and demand for methane to methanol derivatives as well as the non-cost elements that influence economic impacts of the sub-sector and will note how other jurisdictions address those issues.
 The analysis will also consider the economics of shallow versus deep cut liquids extraction.

-ECONOMIC AND ENVIRONMENTAL IMPACTS OF TRANSITIONING TO RENEWABLE AND CLEANER ELECTRICITY GRID IN WESTERN CANADA BY 2030
+ECONOMIC AND ENVIRONMENTAL IMPACTS OF TRANSITIONING TO RENEWABLE ELECTRICITY OR CLEANER ELECTRICITY GRIDS IN WESTERN CANADA

 This project will consider alternative pathways transforming the electricity grid in the four western provinces: British Columbia, Alberta, Saskatchewan, and Manitoba.
 The project will build high resolution spatially and temporally explicit interconnected electric power systems of the four provinces.
 Using the model the project will assess different pathways to achieve deeper emissions reductions, impacts on the system reliability, value of trade, and impacts on electricity rates.
 The project will also provide insights into necessary attributes of technologies and system configurations that would facilitate the transition to cleaner electric power systems.